 Argan Oil trading was the answer the AOP was looking for and over the next 20 years the project would help lead the way in sustainable Argan Oil cultivation, extraction, and quality control.
 The AOP successfully predicted that with Argan Oil as an income source, locals would create a virtuous circle by planting more trees effectively safeguarding the argan tree forest.

 New methods of extraction, such as cold pressing, along with new methods of testing Argan Oils for adulteration and preservation meant Argan Oil could reasonably leave the boundaries of Southern Morocco as a beauty product, and it wasn’t long before the world began hearing whispers of the benefits of “liquid gold” out of Morocco and Argan Oil skincare products began emerging.

 Benefits of Argan Oil: The Science

-The skin benefits of argan oil have been known anecdotally for thousands of years.
-Berber woman have been integrating the oil into beauty routines since 1500 BCE, applying it regularly to the face, nails, and hair, but awareness of argan oil outside of a tiny triangular area of Morocco only spans back a few decades.
-Global interest in argan oil has exploded in the beauty world and even more recently the science community has take interest in learning more, especially when it comes to the anti-aging benefits of argan oil.
+The skin benefits of Argan Oil have been known anecdotally for thousands of years.
+Berber women have been integrating the oil into beauty routines since 1500 BCE, applying it regularly to the face, nails, and hair, but awareness of Argan Oil outside of a tiny triangular area of Morocco only spans back a few decades.
+Global interest in Argan Oil has exploded in the beauty world and even more recently the scientific community has taken interest in learning more, especially when it comes to the anti-aging benefits of Argan Oil.